 TMR arises from transactions in which the Group acts as principal with clients or the market.
-It involves taking positions in fixed income, equity or foreign exchange.
-The objectives of TMR management are to understand, accurately measure and to work with the business to ensure exposures are managed within Board and Executive Management approved limit structures.
-This is done via robust measurement, limit setting, limit monitoring and collaboration and agreement with business units on business strategies.
+It involves taking positions in fixed income, equity, foreign exchange, commodities and/ or derivatives.
+The objectives of TMR management are to understand, accurately measure and work with the business to ensure exposures are managed within the Board and Executive Management approved limit structures.
+This is done via robust traded market risk measurement, limit setting, limit monitoring, and collaboration and agreement with Business Units.

-VaR, PaR, CaR and sensitivity analysis are used to measure, monitor and control TMR exposures.
+VaR, PaR, CaR and other detailed management controls are used to measure, monitor and control TMR exposures.
 VaR is a quantitative measure which applies recent historic market conditions to estimate potential losses in market value, at a certain confidence level and over a specified holding period.
 PaR comprises VaR and a loss limit threshold (i.e. Annual Loss Limit).
 Loss limit thresholds are intended to trigger management discussion on appropriate mitigation measures to be taken, once certain loss levels are reached.

-To complement VaR, CaR is used as a measure of the potential impact on portfolio values of more extreme, albeit plausible, market movements.
+To complement VaR, CaR is used as a measure of the potential impact on portfolio values due to more extreme, albeit plausible, market movements.
 In addition, CaR is used to gauge and ensure that the Group is able to absorb extreme, unanticipated market movements.

-Apart from VaR, PaR and CaR, additional sensitivity controls (e.g. Greeks Limits/DV01/PV01) and indicators are used to monitor changes in portfolio value under potential market conditions such as shifts in currency rates, equity prices and interest/profit rates.
+Apart from VaR, PaR and CaR, additional sensitivity controls (e.g. Greek Limits/ PV01) and indicators are used to monitor changes in portfolio value due to changes in risk factors under different market conditions.

 GMR monitors and reports risk exposures against limits on a daily basis.
-Portfolio market risk positions are also reported to GTMRC, RMCD and the Board.
+Portfolio market risk positions are also reported to GTMRC/ Group CEOs Committee, RMCD and the Board.
 Furthermore, policies and procedures are in place to ensure prompt action is taken in the event of non-adherence to limits.
 Business Units exposed to traded market risk are required to maintain risk exposures within approved risk limits.
 Business Units are required to provide an action plan to address any non-adherence to limits.
-The action plan must be approved by senior management.
+The action plan must be approved by Senior Management.

 The Group adopts the Standardised Approach for market risk capital charge computation.
-This serves as a financial buffer to withstand adverse market movements.
+The capital charge serves as a buffer against losses from potential adverse market movements.

-GMR is committed to on-going implementation of improvements in market risk processes and systems, and allocates substantial resources to this endeavour.
+GMR is committed to on-going improvements in market risk processes and systems, and allocates substantial resources to this endeavour.